top of page

 Frequently Asked Questions

-A: Understandably, some partners feel concerned that a doula might be an intrusion in an intimate experience, or take away from his/her role of support during the labor process.
-Please rest easy, though--our primary goal as doulas is to support a couple so that they can have their needs met both individually and as loving partners.
+Please rest easy, my primary goal as your Doulas is to support your partnship so that you BOTH feel really great about the experience.
 Doula support should serve only to enhance a couple's connection, never interfere with it.
-This might mean that I guide a partner in a comfort measure or labor position he/she may be uncertain about; or I go get a partner food or drink so that he/she can stay fortified to support the laboring mama; or I support the mama fully while partner takes a shower or naps.
-A doula can provide knowledge on the labor process and medical procedures and serve as liaison between you and medical staff so that a partner can relax and simply be present as his/her baby enters into the world.
+This might mean that I guide a partner in a comfort measure or labor position that he/she/they may be uncertain about.
+Or I get a partner food or drink so that they can stay fortified as primary support person.
+Or I mama and I labor toegether while partner takes a shower, nap, or deals with a toddler.

 Q. There are so many things to consider!
 It's hard to know what is accurate information, and we hardly have any time with our care provider.
 How can a Doula be of help?